MediaComem/comem-devmobil/subjects/ionic-extras/README.md

 <!-- slide-column 70 -->

-> Note that this "issue" is [well](https://stackoverflow.com/questions/38832273/leafletjs-not-loading-all-tiles-until-moving-map) [known](https://github.com/Asymmetrik/ngx-leaflet/issues/104), but it's very hard to pinpoint what causes it in your app.
+> Note that this "issue" is [well](https://stackoverflow.com/questions/38832273/leafletjs-not-loading-all-tiles-until-moving-map) [known](https://github.com/Asymmetrik/ngx-leaflet/issues/104), but it's very hard to pinpoint what exactly causes it in your app.

 In your page's class, add the following method: